mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/webapp/best-practices.md

 ### Include the server's CSRF token in your web app plugin's requests

 The Mattermost server can be configured to require a CSRF token to be present in HTTP requests sent from the webapp.
 In order to include the token in each request, you can use the `mattermost-redux` library's `Client4.getOptions` function to add the token to your `fetch` request.
-Here's an [example](https://github.com/mattermost/mattermost-plugin-jira/blob/19a9c2442817132b4eee5c77e259b80a40188a6a/webapp/src/client/index.js#L14) of how to include the CSRF token.
+Here's an {{< newtabref href="https://github.com/mattermost/mattermost-plugin-jira/blob/19a9c2442817132b4eee5c77e259b80a40188a6a/webapp/src/client/index.js#L14" title="example" >}} of how to include the CSRF token.

 ```js
 const response = await fetch(url, Client4.getOptions(options));